raspberrypilearning/scratch-3-phrasebook/en/step_1.md

 ---

 + How to draw sprites and backdrops
-+ How to switch between 2 backdrops
++ How to switch between two backdrops
 + How to use the Google Translate extension
 + How to use the Text to Speech extension